-- Vanilla- Like with most cookie recipes, I like to add a splash of vanilla which helps to enhance the flavor of the cookies.
+- Vanilla extract- Like with most cookie recipes, I like to add a splash of vanilla which helps to enhance the flavor of the cookies.

-- Sugar Free Semi-Sweet Chocolate Chips- Chocolate chips will add some sweetness to the cookie batter and give the cookies some height as well.
+- Sugar Free Semi Sweet Chocolate Chips- Sugar-free chocolate chips will add some sweetness to the cookie batter and give the cookies some height as well.

 Tips for Making Keto Peanut Butter Cookies